What is “hard work”?

 I’ve witnessed many individuals grow a significant amount of business and financial success via raw hustle.
 They push their physical body to the limit, often sacrificing sleep in exchange for caffeine and energy drinks.
-For some of these people, “balance” sounds like a word for pussies who are unwilling to do what ever it takes.
-The mind of a hustler rarely takes a moment to sit in silence… for it would much rather be calculating reward/risk ratios, looking for opportunities, analysing, judging, and trying to keep active.
+For some of these people, “balance” sounds like a word for pussies who are unwilling to do whatever it takes.
+The mind of a hustler rarely takes a moment to sit in silence… for it would much rather be calculating reward/risk ratios, looking for opportunities, analyzing, judging, and trying to keep active.

 Elevation of Consciousness